yarafe/Test/README.md

 For further details, please refer to the following [link](https://learn.microsoft.com/en-us/azure/sentinel/overview).

 In this guide, we will outline two distinct integration scenarios with Microsoft Sentinel.
-The initial scenario involves integrating Fortigate with Sentinel through a Linux machine, while the second scenario focuses on Fortianalyzer integration utilizing the Fluentd plugin.
+The initial scenario involves integrating FortiGate with Sentinel through a Linux machine, while the second scenario focuses on FortiAnalyzer integration utilizing the Fluentd plugin.

 ## Data Flow

-### Fortigate Integration with Microsoft Sentienl Scenario
+### FortiGate Integration with Microsoft Sentienl Scenario

 To ingest CEF logs from FortiGate into Microsoft Sentinel, a dedicated Linux machine is configured to serve as proxy server for log collection and forwarding to the Microsoft Sentinel workspace.